Did you always want to be a writer?

 Who is your favorite author?

 I don’t have just one.
-I have dozens of favorites from Shakespeare to Dr. Seuss.
+I have dozens of favorites from Shakespeare to Dr. Seuss, JK Rowling to DOdie Smith.
 Lately, I’ve made some lovely YA discoveries.

 I adore how Cassandra Clare can draw me into a world so entirely that I leave my Editor’s Hat on the shelf and just fall inside her pages.
-I met her in New York this year.
-She spoke at the SCBWI conference (Society for Children’s Book Writers and Illustrators).
-She signed one of her books for me.
-So exciting!!!
+I met her in New York after she spoke at the SCBWI conference (Society for Children’s Book Writers and Illustrators).
+Hers was one of the most instructive talks there.

 I think Maggie Stiefvater may be one of the finest writers out there.
 In any genre.
 She can turn a phrase in a way that takes something ordinary and brings it to life in an almost magical way.